heyqule/enemy_race_manager/README.md

 # Enemy Race Manager
 This mod adds support to have multiple races of enemies with distinct looks & abilities.
 It also adds various enhancements to enemy races.
-Such as enemy leveling, enemy base rapid expansion, enemy special attack squads such as flyers squad and dropship squad.
+Such as enemy leveling, enemy base rapid expansion, enemy attack waves such as flyers squad and dropship squad.

 It also provide an easy to use [LuaRemote](https://lua-api.factorio.com/latest/LuaRemote.html) interface to add new enemy races.
 Please refer to the demos below.